jaanli/couchometer/README.md

 ##Far off future features?
 * Syncing to the cloud like rescuetime.com

-Made with ♥ in a few short hours in Boston.
+Made with ♥ in a few short hours in Boston by Hoonie & Jaan.